oxygenxml/oxygen-batch-converter-addon/README.md

 * Markdown to DocBook4 (Oxygen 20 or newer)
 * Markdown to DocBook5 (Oxygen 20 or newer)
 * Excel to DITA
+* Word to XHTML - experimental
+* Word to DITA - experimental
+* Word to DocBook4 (Oxygen 20 or newer) - experimental
+* Word to DocBook5 (Oxygen 20 or newer) - experimental

 ## Compatibility